 Housing and Dining

 If you want to experience living on campus, CSUF's student housing offers both traditional residence hall and apartment-suite choices.
-A new $143-million residence hall complex opened in summer 2011, adding more than 1,000 beds and a beautiful new dining facility.
 The new Gastronome is open to the entire campus community and offers healthy, nutritious meals, a choice of affordable meal plans, and a great place to gather with friends.

 In making CSUF your home, you can earn a higher grade point average, become more involved in the campus community, be closer to campus resources, such as the library, and make great friends.
 The new residence halls have themed floors, academic and social programs, a computer lab and group barbecue areas.